feinstaub/feinstaub.github.io/dev/dev-open-issues.md

 Restart application a few times.
 There is no pattern when the buttons are visible or not.

+The following screenshots show on the left side: missing buttons.
+On the right side: buttons as expected:

 ![](img/missing-buttions-kcmmouse-missing.png "kcmshell5 mouse # buttons missing")
 ![](img/missing-buttions-kcmmouse-visible.png "kcmshell5 mouse # buttons visible")